 Wishing you many happy summer parties!
 Remember, it really isn’t about the perfect table setting, it’s about enjoying the moment with your friends and family.
 Follow my more personal account @katjapresnal on Instagram

+to see how I party with my family this summer, and add #skimbaco hashtag to YOUR summer party photos so we can see how you are enjoying the summer!
 My mission is to inspire you to live life to the fullest and find your own “skimbaco,” how you enjoy life where ever you are in the moment.
 For ideas for travel, home, food and fashion, subscribe to weekly Skimbaco Lifestyle feed on Mondays and I hope you get my newsletter that I send out sometimes on Fridays.

 I would love to do a similar theme for an upcoming dinner I’m hosting.
 Where did you get all the cute umbrellas?
 I’ve been looking around and so many I find are just boring.